-With these words as recorded by Mark, Jesus begins his public ministry in time and space and we in 2019 begin the first week of Ordinary Time together.
-Whether we are in the Christmas, Easter or the season of Ordinary Time, each day is an opportunity to be thankful and celebrate our life because this continues to be “the time of fulfillment” because the Kingdom of God is still at hand because Jesus is still present to us.
+With these words as recorded by Mark, Jesus begins his public ministry in time and space and we in 2022 begin the first week of Ordinary Time together.
+Whether we are in the season of Christmas, Easter, or Ordinary Time, each day is an opportunity to be thankful and celebrate our life for this continues to be “the time of fulfillment”.
+The Kingdom of God is still at hand because Jesus is still present with each and every one of us.

-One of the things that holds us back from embracing the gift of Kingdom of God in our midst is our choosing to place ourselves first before God and others.
-Jesus calls us to reorient our lives in urging us to repent, to turn away from the false reality that we are the center and author of our own lives, such that we come to realize the truth that God is our true author.
-To repent also means to open ourselves to his love, to trust and feel safe that God accepts us as we are, right now at this moment.
+One of the things that may hold us back from embracing the gift of the Kingdom of God in our midst is that we have often chosen to place our focus on ourselves first.
+Jesus calls us to reorient our lives in urging us to repent, to turn away from the false reality that we are the center and author of our own lives, such that we come to realize the truth that God is our true author and director.
+To repent also means to open ourselves to his love, to place our trust in him, and to be assured that God accepts us as we are, right now at this very moment.